-- In the audit reviewed, the engagement team performed procedures to determine whether or not matters were critical audit matters but, in performing those procedures, did not include certain matters that were communicated to the issuer's audit committee and that related to accounts or disclosures that were material to the financial statements.
+- In the three audits reviewed, the firm, when testing journal entries for evidence of possible material misstatement due to fraud, did not have an appropriate rationale for limiting its testing of entries it identified as having certain potential fraud risk characteristics to certain entries.
+In these instances, the firm was non-compliant with AS 2401, Consideration of Fraud in a Financial Statement Audit. - In one of three audits reviewed, the firm's audit report omitted certain of the issuer's financial statements.
+In this instance, the firm was non-compliant with AS 3101, The Auditor's Report on an Audit of Financial Statements When the Auditor Expresses an Unqualified Opinion. - In one of two audits reviewed, the engagement team performed procedures to determine whether or not matters were critical audit matters but, in performing those procedures, did not include one or more matters that were communicated to the audit committee and that related to accounts or disclosures that were material to the financial statements.
 In this instance, the firm was non-compliant with AS 3101, The Auditor's Report on an Audit of Financial Statements When the Auditor Expresses an Unqualified Opinion.
-This instance of non-compliance does not necessarily mean that other critical audit matters should have been communicated in the auditor's report. - In the audit reviewed, the firm's communication of a critical audit matter in the audit report included language that was inconsistent with information in the firm's audit documentation.
+This instance of non-compliance does not necessarily mean that other critical audit matters should have been communicated in the auditor's report. - In one of two audits reviewed, the engagement team did not take into account certain required factors in determining whether or not certain matters were critical audit matters.
 In this instance, the firm was non-compliant with AS 3101, The Auditor's Report on an Audit of Financial Statements When the Auditor Expresses an Unqualified Opinion.
+This instance of non-compliance does not necessarily mean that other critical audit matters should have been communicated in the auditor's report.